TL;DR: The perfect temperature for FDM printers depends on multiple factors

 Printed at 290°C.

-I think the bottom layers are okay because the filament had enough time to dry in the first few centimeters of the bowden tube.
+The fuzzy surface is a result of moisture in the filament, causing gas bubbles to expand and form a microscopic styrofoam-like texture.
+The bottom layers appear fine as the filament had ample time to dry in the initial few centimeters of the bowden tube.

 Too Cold

-This print is just at the limit of underextrusion.
-At the upper left part of the X is some stringing.
-This is because the extruder is still pushing at the end of the path, but not all the plastic has been squeezed through the nozzle.
+This print displays the brink of underextrusion.
+There is some stringing in the upper left part of the X due to the extruder pushing at the end of the path while the plastic isn’t fully squeezed through the nozzle.

 About Right